hmahida/canada-stats-ui/README.md

 # Intent

-This UI is build to show that Canadian stats about Covid-19 outbreak in 2020.
+This UI is build to show the Canadian stats about Covid-19 outbreak in 2020.

 ## This is not official data.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This website builds data based on news and other website.

 ## Available Scripts